PeoplesGrocers/vscode-count-tokens-statusbar/README.md

 - **Auto-Update:** The token count is automatically updated as you edit or select text, ensuring that the count is always accurate.

 - **Easy Activation:** The extension is activated as soon as VS Code starts up.
-Uou don't have to manually activate it every time you start your editor.
+You don't have to manually activate it every time you start your editor.

 - **Model Selection:** The extension allows you to select the model you want to use for token counting.
 The default model is the OpenAI's GPT-4 model.
 All OpenAI and Anthropic models are available.

-   - cl100k_base
+   - cl100k_base: GPT-4
    - p50k_edit
    - p50k_base
-   - r50k_base
+   - r50k_base: GPT-3.5
    - gpt2
+   - Anthropic Claude v1 and v2
-   - anthropic
+   - LLaMA

    You can change the model by:
    1. clicking on the token count in the status bar and selecting the model you want to use.